All States → Alabama

 After You Record Your Deed in Alabama

-After the Judge of Probate records your deed, the original document is returned to the grantee or the person listed in the return address on the deed.
-Recording times vary by county, from same-day over-the-counter filing to several weeks for mailed submissions.
-The Probate Court updates the official land records, and the county property tax records are updated by the county assessor based on the recorded deed.
-The grantee is responsible for property taxes from the date of transfer.
-Keep the recorded deed in a secure location as it is your primary proof of ownership.
+After the Judge of Probate records your deed, the original is returned to the address listed on the document.
+The county assessor updates property tax records based on the recorded deed, and the grantee is responsible for taxes from the date of transfer.
+Keep the recorded deed in a secure location as your proof of ownership.

 Alabama Quit Claim Deed FAQ